omushpapa/pyconfigreader/README.md

 config.close()
 ```

-The return value, by default, is not saved to file but this can be enabled by setting default_commit=True
+The return value, by default, is not saved to file but this can be enabled by
+setting `default_commit`=True
 ```python
 from pyconfigreader import ConfigReader config = ConfigReader(filename='config.ini')